Friday, June 11, 2010

 (He also won 37 with the Astros from 2004 to '08, giving him 237, one more than Whitey Ford, although Whitey won all of his games as a Yankee, making him the club's all-time leader.
 Red Ruffing won 270, 231 as a Yankee, so he’s 2nd.
 Andy is now 3rd.

 He's had an amazing career.
-One minute, he looks like "Average Andy," a guy who's gotten by with great teammates; the next, he looks like the pitcher who’s won more postseason games than any other.
+One minute, he looks like "Average Andy," a guy who's gotten by with great teammates; the next, he looks like the pitcher who's won more postseason games than any other.
+The former is a bit harsh; the latter is absolutely true.

 John Sterling addressed this on the radio a few years back: "If Andy Pettitte's pitching, and the Yankees win 9-5, people say, 'He's tough, he's gutsy, he's really got the cutter working.'
 But if the Yankees lose 5-2, people say, 'He’s lost it, he never had it, he's relying on the cutter too much.'
 And he's pitched the same game."